Center for Pandemic Research

 Investigators: Harrison Hong, Neng Wang, and Jack Willis

 Social distancing, the standard policy response to COVID-19, helps reduce the health costs but magnifies the economic costs, at least in the short run.
 The resulting economic costs are disproportionately born by the poor, increasing inequality.
-This project pilots a novel fintech product which incentivizes social distancing among the poor, in partnership with a digital credit company ScoreOne, in India, the Philippines, and Vietnam.
-We work with ScoreOne to offer households partial forgiveness of these loans if they adhere to social distancing, as measured using their cell phones.
-Such conditional loan forgiveness has the double benefit of providing a social safety net - rapidly getting money into the hands of those who need it the most - while also improving adherence to social distancing.
-Social distancing, perhaps run intermittently around isolated flare-ups, appears likely for some time to come.
-This project seeks to demonstrate whether digital loan forgiveness, implemented either through fintech companies, or directly through governments, could be a useful tool both to improve adherence to social distancing and to provide social protection.
+This project piloted a novel fintech product which incentivized social distancing among the poor, in partnership with a digital credit company ScoreOne, in India, the Philippines, and Vietnam.
+We worked with ScoreOne to offer households partial forgiveness of these loans if they adhere to social distancing, as measured using their cell phones.
+Such conditional loan forgiveness had the double benefit of providing a social safety net—rapidly getting money into the hands of those who need it the most—while also improving adherence to social distancing.
+Social distancing, perhaps run intermittently around isolated flare-ups, appears a likely tool for some time to come.
+This project sought to demonstrate whether digital loan forgiveness, implemented either through fintech companies, or directly through governments, could be a useful tool both to improve adherence to social distancing and to provide social protection.

 Model Minority No More?
 Changing Perceptions and the Social and Economic Impact of Rising Anti-Asian Racism Fueled by COVID-19